 The length of time between when you file a claim and when you’re compensated for your damages can vary.
 For example, if your claim is straightforward (it’s obvious who is liable, your injuries were not severe, the size of the claim is relatively small), then you may receive a settlement within a matter of months.
 However, if you have filed a larger claim with your insurance company or if there are questions about who was responsible for the accident, then settling your claim may take longer.
 While you may want and need to obtain compensation as soon as possible, it is very important not to settle before you know the full extent of your injuries and other legal damages.

 Don’t let your insurance company convince you to settle for less than you’re owed.
 Seek experienced and compassionate legal care to ensure you’re fully compensated after your Florida car accident.
-For a free consultation, contact Pensacola car accident law firm Whibbs Stone Barnett, to determine if you should hire an attorney for your claim.
+For a free consultation, contact Pensacola car accident law firm Whibbs Stone Barnett Turner, PA, to determine if you should hire an attorney for your claim.
 Our attorneys are available throughout the Pensacola area, as well as Panama City, Southern Alabama, Mobile, Escambia, and Baldwin counties.